smizell/geneva/README.md

     },
   },
 });
-geneva.run(["!hello", ["!join", "", ["b", "a", "r"]]]); // return Hello, bar
+// return Hello, bar
+geneva.run({
+  "fn:hello": {
+    "fn:join": ["b", "a", "r"],
+  },
+});
 ```

 Lastly, if you want to your own runtime to play with, you can call `geneva.buildRuntime()`, which takes the same options as `geneva.run`.
 This will give you access to the runtime to inspect and change the scope.

 ## REPL

 There is a REPL to use by running the `geneva` command.
-This will give you a prompt where you can directly type in Geneva code.
+This will give you a prompt where you can directly type YAMP in Geneva code.
 Use `.help` to see other available commands.